nickjameswebb/docs-tap/scc/carvel-package-supply-chain.hbs.md

         workflow_enabled: true
     ```

 2. (Optional) Set a GitOps subpath.
 This will determine the path in your GitOps repository to which Carvel Packages are written.
+Defaults to `""`.
 See the [Carvel Package template](ootb-template-reference.hbs.md#carvel-package-experimental) for more information.

     ```yaml
     ootb_supply_chain_basic: